 "Lumos provides us with the most interesting and amazingly detailed reports about our patients and their interaction with local health services."

-Dr Charlotte Hespe, participating General Practitioner and RACPG Chair
+Dr Charlotte Hespe, participating General Practitioner and RACGP Chair

 If you currently work in a general practice and would like information on participating, please contact your